alexdima/wsl-socket-sample/README.md

 * in wsl, run `npm install`
 * in wsl, run `node server.js`
-* open the printed URL in a browser
+* open the printed URL in a browser in Windows
 * open developer tools in the browser
 * disable external network adapter
 * (everything still works...)